arnb-smnta/task-assignment/README.md

   - Can approve loans.
   - Can view any loan or repayment details.
   - Can handle repayments on behalf of any user.
+  - Can view unaprroved Loans
+  - can view loans by user

 ---